geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 I’ll stand erect upon a lofty wall,<br>
 When he shall totter—thou perchance may’st fall.”<br>
 &emsp;Vex’d at the drops that gather’d in his eyes,<br>
-With hands uprais’d sad Nizam thus replies:
+With hands uprais’d sad Nizam thus replies:<br>
 “Eternal God! is then the vision o’er?<br>
 Can Hassan speak it, we are friends no more!<br>
 Ah, then farewell, clear streams and shadowy groves,<br>